TimonSchneider01/ccl1/diary.md

 - Removing Enemys that got hit by a bullet / maybe add a health bar fixed this by replacing them with corpses                              Done
 - Enemies should only be hit by a bullet once!
 WiP
 - Enemies attacking the player!
-Done - needs some tweaking
+Done
 - different enemy types:                                                      WiP
    - one patroulling                                                         WiP
    - one standing guard                                                      Done